-The main government policy currently in place to drive up renewable energy generation capacity is the Contracts for Difference auction scheme.
+The main government policy currently in place to drive up renewable energy generation is the Contracts for Difference auction scheme.
 This seeks to incentivise investment in renewable energy by providing project developers with a flat rate for the electricity they produce over the first 15 years of a scheme, to help reduce the high upfront costs of schemes and provide some protection from volatile wholesale prices.
-Alongside this scheme is a diminishing set of subsidies, including the smart export guarantee, which is a payment from electricity suppliers to small-scale low-carbon generators for electricity exported to the National Grid, and the domestic Renewable Heat Incentive, which is paid by government to incentivise homeowners and landlords to switch from conventional fossil fuel heating to renewable heating.
+Alongside this scheme is a diminishing set of subsidies, including the smart export guarantee, which is a payment from electricity suppliers to small-scale low-carbon generators for electricity exported to the National Grid, as well as the domestic Renewable Heat Incentive, which is paid by government to incentivise homeowners and landlords to switch from conventional fossil fuel heating to renewable heating.

 A key challenge is for the government and the distribution network operators, such as UK Power Networks in East Sussex, to deliver a smart grid that has greater flexibility to cope with the additional supply (renewables) and demand (heat pumps and EVs).
-Balancing these, for instance with smart technology and using batteries, will help to minimise the need to reinforce the grid.
+Balancing these, for instance with smart technology and using batteries, will help to minimise the need for costly reinforcement of the electricity grid.

 The community energy sector has developed into an important driver of renewable energy schemes in the UK.
 There are currently 300 community energy groups, who have developed and own 194 MW of energy, of which about 80% is solar.
+Community skills and finance provide an important resource to help scale up the delivery of more renewables in East Sussex.

-The government's Renewable Energy Planning Database indicates that approximately 103 WM of renewable energy generation has been installed in East Sussex where planning permission has been required (figure x) and, as at the end of 2019, over 9,000 solar PV installations and 6 on-shore wind turbines have been installed.
+The government's Renewable Energy Planning Database indicates that approximately 103 WM of renewable energy generation has been installed in East Sussex where planning permission has been required (figure 22) and, as at the end of 2019, over 9,000 solar PV installations and 6 on-shore wind turbines have been installed.